 - Respect the privacy of individuals and confidentiality of information.

 Examples of behavior from which faculty, administrators, staff, and students must refrain include, but are not limited to, the following:

-1. Disrespectful and inappropriate behavior toward CVMBS members and guests and the broader university community, including but not limited to staff, students, building personnel, faculty, preceptors, visitors, and administrators vs. kind and respectful verbal and nonverbal signals to all individuals in the workplace.
+1. Disrespectful and inappropriate behavior toward VMBS members and guests and the broader university community, including but not limited to staff, students, building personnel, faculty, preceptors, visitors, and administrators vs. kind and respectful verbal and nonverbal signals to all individuals in the workplace.

 2. Loss of civility that interferes with the working and learning environment (for example, shouting, making personal attacks, delivering insults face‐to‐face or through others, throwing objects, slamming doors, or making other adverse physical displays of temper) vs. approaching a difference of opinion by having a private conversation that seeks perspective of all involved.

 3. Unprofessional interpersonal interactions, including asking staff, students, or professional colleagues to perform personal favors or do things that violate policy or compliance standards vs. having a clear understanding of personal and professional boundaries as highlighted in college professional expectations, as well as university policies.

 4. Unwanted physical contact with others or threats of such contact vs. no conduct that could be seen as macro- or microaggressions.

 5. Sexual harassment, as outlined by Texas A&M University, or other harassment, including that based on age, gender, race, ethnicity, national origin, religion, disability, sexual orientation, gender identity, or other dimensions of diversity vs. working each day to help build an inclusive and welcoming climate and culture and having the cultural humility to recognize that true programmatic excellence is dependent upon recognizing and embracing diverse attributes.